jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 *As part of my MSc in statistical hydrology at INRS.*

-- Modelling fish habitat based on physicothermal variables
+- Statistical modelling of ecohydrological variables (temperature, flow, habitat, etc.)
-- Prediction of habitat suitability curves using broad surrounding habitat
+- Analysis of the physico-thermal variability of fish habitat
-- Statistical modelling of ecohydrological variables (river temperature, flow, etc.)
+- Prediction of local habitat suitability based on surrounding characteristics

 Related research : [Publications #1, #2, #3, #4, Master thesis](https://jeremieboudreault.github.io/research/)